Docker provider

 To make the distinction, seelf rely on how ports are defined in the compose file:

-• Without a specific protocol (ex - "8080:80"), seelf will assumes it should use an http router.
+- "8080:80"), seelf will assumes it should use anhttprouter. - With a specific protocol (ex

 When custom entrypoints are found (multiple http ports on the same container or tcp / udp ports), seelf does not rely on the actual published ports defined since it can't assume they will be available on the target.